exploring self-realization, sacred personhood, and full humanity

 My talk issued as diatribe against the logical inconsistencies of Darwinism.
 It went something like this:

 “Natural selection allows some animals to survive while others become extinct.
 But if an animal is surviving, why does it need to evolve?
-There are some animals living today, like the coelacanth fish, whose bodily shape is the same as millions of years ago.
+There are some animals living today, like the coelacanth fish, whose bodily shape continues the same as millions of years ago.
 Why didn’t these life forms evolve?
-Presumably, they’ve been surviving just fine with no need to change, obviated the need for evolution.
+Presumably, they’ve been surviving just fine with no need to change, obviating the need for evolution.
 But if an organism needs to develop certain abilities to make it more competitive, how does this happen?
 If it occurs gradually over a long period of time, as Darwinism suggests, what allows the creature to survive during the interim?
-What good is a half-developed eye, or a half-developed lung, or a half-developed wing?
+What good is a half-developed eye, or a partially-developed lung, or one-tenth of a wing?
 The animal wouldn’t survive with partially-constructed features; natural selection itself, perceiving no advantage to partially-constructed morphic elements, would discard these unfinished works.
 Consider the archerfish:

 "Refraction, as we know, is the bending of light, which occurs in a medium such as water.
 Bent light makes things appear to be what, and where, they are not.
 The archerfish has somehow solved this refraction problem.
 Presently, it can aim, without distorted view, a jet of water at its prey with great accuracy.
 But if the archerfish needed this ability or advantage to survive, how did it feed itself in the meantime?
 And if it had other means to feed itself, then why develop the new ability?”

 I went on to point out that Nature is filled with this kind of catch-22 conundrum.
 Virtually every species, indeed, every aspect of the body, might be analyzed this way.